 SC Picture Project | Florence County | Jeffries Creek Park

-A lush landscape of swampy cypress provides an ideal backdrop for this peaceful scene.
-Jeffries Creek Nature Park is 55 acres of wetland close to downtown Florence.
-The park has a trail that follows the creek through a swamp of cypress trees.
-Jeffries Creek is the largest watershed and wetlands area in the Pee Dee region.
-A subdivision surrounds the park, and the creek is currently vulnerable to pollution due to adjacent development.
+A lush landscape of swampy cypress provides a peaceful backdrop at Jeffries Creek Nature Park, centered around Jeffries Creek’s 55-acre watershed near downtown Florence.
+Jeffries Creek is a blackwater tributary of the Great Pee Dee River.
+An upscale subdivision surrounds the park, and the creek is vulnerable to pollution due to this adjacent development.

-In fact, many Union prisoners from Georgia’s Andersonville prison – formally known as Camp Sumter – were transferred to the Florence Stockade during General Sherman’ March to the Sea.
-A rectangular outdoor prison fortified with palisades on earthen walls, the camp was designed after Andersonville prison.
-Conditions at the Florence Stockade were deplorable, leaving many prisoners to die.
+In fact, many Union prisoners from Georgia’s Andersonville prison – formally known as Camp Sumter – were transferred to the Florence Stockade during Sherman’s March to the Sea.
+A rectangular outdoor prison fortified with palisades on earthen walls, the camp was designed in Andersonville’s mold.
+Dire conditions at the Florence Stockade caused many prisoners to perish.
 Several Union prisoners from the Florence Stockade are buried within Florence National Cemetery.

 Reflections on the Jeffries Creek Park